Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 ## Serving static files
-This tutorial previously showed how the homepage of the MVC project template looks like, at the root of the web site:
+This tutorial previously showed how the homepage of the MVC project template looks like, at the root of the website:

 ![MVC Project home](./img/mvc-template-home.png)

-The project template includes a folder for `static` files, including pictures, CSS, JavaScript files.
-Static files are served using a catch-all route, reading files whose path, relatively to the static folder, matches the URL path of the request.
+The project template includes a folder for `static` files, including pictures, CSS, and JavaScript files.
+Static files are served using a catch-all route, reading files whose path, relative to the static folder, matches the URL path of the request.

-For example, if the `static` folder contains such file: `scripts/example.js`, web requests at `http://localhost:44777/scripts/example.js` will be resolved with this file and related information.
+For example, if the `static` folder contains the file `scripts/example.js`, web requests at `http://localhost:44777/scripts/example.js` will be resolved with this file and related information.
 When handling static files, BlackSheep automatically takes care of several details:

-- it handles ETag response header, If-None-Match request header and HTTP 304 Not Modified responses if files don't change on file system
+- it handles the ETag response header, If-None-Match request header and HTTP 304 Not Modified responses if files don't change on the file system
 - it handles HTTP GET requests returning file information
 - it handles Range requests, to support pause and restore downloads out of the box and enable optimal support for videos (videos can be downloaded from a certain